chazzels/luxon-daterangepicker/README.md

 __Build Command:__ `$ gulp dist`

 ## Fork Note
 I attempted to limit the changes to keep the code as close to source, but I did add some features that were not in the orginal library.
 Some of these I needed and others I felt help round out the functionality and experience.
-My main focus in doing this work was more on date range selection so the time picker and single picker could use more refinement.
-My goal is to have the library fully working but I am limited by time.
+My main focus in doing this work was more on date range selection so the time picker and single picker could use more attention.
+My goal is to have the library fully working but I am limited by time I can devote to this project.

 ## Original Read Me:
 This date range picker component creates a dropdown menu from which a user can